OCA/maintenance/maintenance_plan/readme/USAGE.rst

 of how many maintenance requests are programming for the future.
 Leaving planning horizon to 0 will only create those maintenance request that are scheduled for today.

+We can also create maintenance requests from a plan using a domain for selecting the equipments.
+This way, we might have a single plan that will generate all the requests.
+In order to use it, we need to mark the `Generate with Domain` field.